RandyAbernethy/swinginonastar/README.md

 |Gross Tonnage  |	45 GT \*  | Overall Internal Volume |
 |Net Tonnage    |	36 NT \*\*| Carrying Capacity Volume|

-\* GT is determined by dividing the sum of the vessel's enclosed spaces in CuFt by 100
+\* GT = `IV / 100`, where IV is the sum of the vessel's enclosed spaces in Cubic Feet
-\*\* NT is the volume left after subtracting crew, accomodations, machinery, stores, etc. from GRT
+\*\* NT is the volume left after subtracting the volume of crew, accomodations, machinery, stores, etc. from GT

 |Ship's Weight     | lbs         |  Tons | Metric Tons | Description                                    |